-Minimum 2:1 (or equivalent)
+Minimum 2:1 (or equivalent).

 Months of entry

-Academics and researchers from Earth sciences use a wide range of cutting-edge isotopic techniques, many of which we have developed ourselves, to study a very diverse range of problems in the Earth and environmental sciences.
-Our research interests cover present-day and past environmental change; oceanography and palaeoceanography; tectonics and mountain building; volcano dynamics; and sedimentology and stratigraphy.
-Isotope geochemistry has been central to the major contributions to the international research agendas in these varied fields that have been made by academics and researchers at the OU since the 1970s.Potential supervisors
+Academics and researchers from Earth sciences use cutting-edge geochemical techniques, such as laser ablation (LA) inductively coupled plasma mass spectrometry (ICP-MS) and solution ICP-MS, to study a very diverse range of problems in the Earth and environmental sciences.
+Our research interests cover present-day and past environmental change; oceanography and palaeoceanography; tectonics and mountain building; volcano dynamics; sedimentology and stratigraphy, ore formation and the evolution of the Earth's mantle and crust.
+Geochemistry has been central to the major contributions to the international research agendas in these varied fields that have been made by academics and researchers at the OU since the 1970s.

 Qualification and course duration